Configuration

 - Avoid committing sensitive configuration to version control.

-- Configure different credentials for different build environments (development, staging, production).
+- Configure different credentials for different build environments, like development, staging, and production.

 You can also set these environment variables in your IDE's run configuration or CI/CD pipeline to avoid passing them manually each time.